-- Grievances which are related to academics must be submitted to the vice president of Academics within two weeks of the date the person filing the grievance becomes aware of the alleged discriminatory action.
-Grievances which are not academic in nature must be submitted to the vice president of Student Life within two weeks of the date the person filing the grievance becomes aware of the alleged discriminatory action.
+- Grievances which are related to academics must be submitted to the academic dean within two weeks of the date the person filing the grievance becomes aware of the alleged discriminatory action.
+Grievances which are not academic in nature must be submitted to the vice president of student life within two weeks of the date the person filing the grievance becomes aware of the alleged discriminatory action.

-- The respective vice president (or her/his designee) shall conduct an investigation of the complaint.
+- The academic dean or the vice president of student life shall conduct an investigation of the complaint.
 This investigation may be informal, but it must be thorough, affording all interested persons an opportunity to submit evidence relevant to the complaint.
-The Section 504 Coordinator will maintain the files and records of Hesston College relating to such grievances.
+The disability services coordinator will maintain the files and records of Hesston College relating to such grievances.

-- The respective vice president will issue a written decision on the grievance no later than 30 days after its filing.
+- The academic dean or the vice president of student life will issue a written decision on the grievance no later than 30 days after its filing.

-- The person filing the grievance may appeal the decision by writing to the college president within 15 days of receiving the previous decision.
-The college president shall issue a written decision in response to the appeal no later than 30 days after its filing.
+- The person filing the grievance may appeal the decision by writing to the vice president of academics, if the complaint is academic in nature; or to the college president for grievances that are non-academic, within 10 days (excluding weekends) of receiving the previous decision.
+The vice president of academics or the president shall issue a written decision in response to the appeal no later than 15 days (excluding weekends) after its filing.